 If you like scenic hikes with stunning views, then make sure you bring some good walking shoes in addition to beach sandals.
 Forgot your sandals?
 The Amalfi Coast is known for their leather sandals.
 What a perfect, useful souvenir!

-Rent The Umbrella
+Rent The Umbrella In The Summer

 Full disclosure—this isn't cheap.
 Plan on spending about 20 euros per umbrella.
 But it will prevent painful sunburns and does usually include access to facilities, like the bathroom and beach showers, which as you'll learn are never free in Europe anyways.